Installing Comma.ai on a 2018 Mazda CX-5

 One tip: the small gear kept falling out or misaligning as I tried to install the new motor.
 Rather than fumbling with alignment, I positioned the gear on the other (already mounted) side so it was already lined up correctly.
 You’ll see what I mean.

 1. Screw the bolts back in, reconnect your battery, and you’re all set!
-You’ll want to install this modified fork on the Comma 3X, which tells older Mazdas to use the new EPS motor.
+Once the Comma turns on, you’ll go through an installation process.
+Like this video shows, you’ll want to select “Custom software” but then you’ll enter the URL https://smiskol.com/fork/jafaral/mazda-eps22-swap on the Comma 3X, which tells older Mazdas to use the new EPS motor.

 Review